 Here the hustle for some of these nonbank lending operations is to get the employer to add the loan program as part of the package of their so-called workplace “benefits” or what he Wall Street Journal noted was “pitched as the financial equivalent of a health-wellness program.”
 The real hook for the lenders is getting the companies to also agree to process the repayment, like a United Way contribution, directly from the employee’s paycheck, assuring them that they get their money off the top with their biggest risk being whether or not the worker lasts on the job.
-100,000 workers are not being offered these loans and companies, like Think Finance and FairLoan Financial, involved in these operations have puffed up the projections to a potential of 10 million workers over the next couple of years.
+That’s just one of the risks, because once a borrower lends money, he’s automatically tethered to moorcroft debt recovery company.
+100,000 workers are not being offered these Online Loans and companies, like Think Finance and FairLoan Financial, involved in these operations have puffed up the projections to a potential of 10 million workers over the next couple of years.

 Make no mistake that this is a directly related cousin of the payday lending industry.
 Even employers offering the program, like Arizona Restaurant Systems through its Sonic Drive-In Restaurants are plainspoken about the fact that they opened their payroll systems to these kinds of loans after Arizona outlawed payday lending.

 The size of the loans are usually less than $1000 and more in the couple of hundred range and the fees and interest add up to something less than the worst payday lending products but still hit 53%, 90%, 115%, and up to 165% depending on the company and the loan.
 Tell me that’s not predatory.